 IMMERSIVE AND INTERACTIVE RESEARCH GROUP

-The mission of the Immersive and Interactive Research Group is to spearhead innovative research through industry partnership.
-The group's focus is to understand how immersive and interactive technology together with BIM, such as virtual and augmented reality, can support collaboration and the delivery process of facilities.
+The mission of the Immersive and Interactive Research Group was to spearhead innovative research through industry partnership.
+The group's focus was to understand how immersive and interactive technology together with BIM, such as virtual and augmented reality, can support collaboration and the delivery process of facilities.